Mario-aj/understanding-JS/codingInterviewPrepare/README.md

 # Coding Interview Prep

-This section contains hundreds of coding challenges that test your knowledge of algorithms, data structures, and mathematics.
-It also has a number of take-home projects you can use to strengthen your skills, or add to your portfolio.
+This section contains hundreds of coding challenges that test my knowledge of algorithms, data structures, and mathematics.
+It also has a number of take-home projects I use to strengthen my skills and add to my portfolio.

 ## Contents